|Search||FAQ||US Titles||UK Titles||Memories||VaporWare||Digest|

 |RCA J/K Player Function Motor Drive Belt Replacement|

 These instructions are for replacing the function motor drive belt on RCA's J and K series electric-loading CED players.
 Failure of this drive belt is the single most common reason why these players cease to operate.
 The function motor drive belt transfers the torque to load and unload the disc, so when it first begins to fail the player may eject caddies without unloading the disc, since the caddy wasn't drawn far enough inside to reach the latching mechanism.
 This drive belt also provides the torque necessary to rotate the function gear assembly to the various positions corresponding to Load, Play, Unload, and Off.
 So if the player, when turned on, takes a long time to enter Load mode where the access door is open and the LED display flashes L, then the belt is beginning to fail.
 It is not uncommon for a player that has been stored for a long time to never enter Load mode when turned on because the drive belt has completely failed and all the function motor can do is endlessly spin.
 All J and K series players use the same function belt, RCA Stock No. 157592, which corresponds to the more readily available PRB No. SCB3.6.
-If you have difficulty finding this belt, you can order one for two dollars by credit card on the Products Page.
+Replacement belts can be requested on the Products Page.

 (1) Unplug the player from the wall, then remove the two Phillips screws from the back of the cabinet top and remove the top by lifting from the back.
 Locate the function motor gear train in the left rear of the player as shown in figure 1.